suryarajendhran/personal-site/content/posts/how-i-built-a-11-000-gmv-website-in-a-weekend.md

 3. Users don't always require a dashboard.
 As long as they have a straightforward way to contact a human and receive timely text or email communication, they are content to go without a dashboard on your website.

 That's all for now.
 I regularly update my posts with more information, so if you'd like me to add something, please don't hesitate to reach out via email.

+# Update

+As of 17 Feb 2023, the app has disbursed ￡1.2m in loans and growing organically!